HomerKH19/MM1-Updates/README.md

 - [ ] Work on upgrades to V 3.0 of the PCB
 - [ ] Build Replacement Board
 - [ ] Test
+- [ ] Reverse Engineer the Minibus board
+- [ ] Add 2 more Buss Connectors to the board for NEW hardware
+- [ ] More Ideas